Alanwatts42/scraper/README.md

 <br>

-### Possible important bullet-points pertaining to this project:
+### Details that are useful to me (and possibly only to me, but here they are anyway)
+---
 - I am using `pipenv` for virtual environment and dependency management.
 Why?
 Because it makes more sense to me than virtualenv ever did.
 - The structure of this project is what I believe to be the typical structure of a python project.
 Top level directory will contain the README.md and the LICENSE.
 There's a directory for the primary script(s) called scraper, and a folder for tests.
 If I end up using any other files that don't fall into either of these two categories, I'll have a directory for those as well, whatever they may be.
 - The scraper will use `requests` to pull the required web pages, and `beautifulsoup` to parse through the html/css/js of said web pages to find the info or files being scraped.